BasmaElhoseny01/Logic-Circuit-Simulator/README.md

 Run the circuit designed above to see the output on the LEDs.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------
-The main loop of the program is in main.c
+The main loop of the program is in main.cpp